 - Have a calendar meeting every weekend to talk out the coming week.
 Instead of simply filling the calendar, talk out ways to help each other protect rest time and manage activities and commitments well.

-While we as parents are the ones who ultimately have to make the tough decisions about what our family schedule and routine can and cannot handle, the simple act of involving our children in the process trains them to make the decisions on their own in the future.
+While we as parents are the ones who ultimately have to make the tough decisions about what our family schedule and routine can and cannot handle, the simple act of involving our children in the process helps them learn the flexibility they need to make the decisions on their own in the future.

 - Have your children help you meal plan for at least a week at a time.
 As you plan, come up with a list of quick back-up meal ideas for those days when something unexpected disrupts the plan.
 Encourage selections that middle schoolers and teens can prepare on their own to help mom and dad out.

 - Some days, the homeschool plan has to be adjusted.
-While you have to make the decisions for younger children, take a few minutes to work through the adjustments with your upper elementary and middle school children.
+While you have to make the decisions for younger children, take a few minutes to work through the adjustments with your upper elementary children.
+Have middle schoolers give their opinions first, then work together to see how those suggestions work.
 High schoolers can make adjustments on their own and submit them to you for approval.

 - Determine as a family what household chores can be allowed to slide when the need arises.
 Encourage children to work out a way to help one another, especially if one child’s chore can be cut but another’s cannot.

 Obviously, we cannot choose neglect.
-But, we can teach our children that some days it is okay to throw a quick meal on the table, cut the extra activities out of the school day, or leave a pile of laundry unfolded for the time being.
+But, we can help our children learn flexibility by showing them that some days it is okay to throw a quick meal on the table, cut the extra activities out of the school day, or leave a pile of laundry unfolded for the time being.

-The very best way to teach our children to flow with the ups and downs of life is by encouraging them to face each new day as a fresh start.
+The very best way to help our children learn flexibility in the ups and downs of life is by encouraging them to face each new day as a fresh start.
 We plan for the week, month, semester, or year.
 But we can only live in the day before us right now.

 Teach your children how to set aside a five-minute evaluation time at the end of each day.
-(For middle school and up, this works much better if your child has his or her own planner.)
+(For middle school and up, this works much better if your child has their own planner.)
 Here are some tips that will help with this quick evaluation time.

 - Consider what was left undone and determine whether each task needs to be reassigned to a new day or simply scratched from the list.
 Don’t leave anything just hanging.
 Deal with it together so the day can be closed and tomorrow can be given a clean slate.